ABA-UNDP International Legal Resource Center

-Since October 2007, Jacqueline Gichinga has served as the Senior International Program Associate for the ABA-UNDP International Legal Resource Center (ILRC).
+Since December 2014, Khalil Ali has served as the Program Associate for the ABA-UNDP International Legal Resource Center (ILRC).
 The ILRC was established in December 1999, based upon the common commitment of the United Nations Development Programme (UNDP) and the American Bar Association (ABA) to advocate for democratic governance and the rule of law on a global scale.
-Housed within the ABA Section of International Law (ABA International), the ILRC, identifies experts for requests relating to technical legal assistance projects, knowledge management and advisory services worldwide.
+Housed within the ABA Section of International Law, the ILRC, identifies experts for requests relating to technical legal assistance projects, knowledge management and advisory services worldwide.
 The ILRC also conducts assessments of draft and current legislation, gauging its compliance with international standards where appropriate and provides legal research and substantive advice to governments on policy formulation.
 Lastly, the ILRC is continuing to expand its range of capabilities and is flexible in responding to the changing needs of UNDP, other UN entities (UN Women, UNODC, UN CTED), multinational organizations and their local partners such as the World Bank and the IFC.

 Mr. Ali currently manages the day-to-day activities of the Center as well as the Section’s involvement with partner organizations.
 He has a proven track record of working with high-level government and private sector officials.
 Mr. Ali was previously employed at the Embassy of India where he worked on U.S.-India bilateral trade and business investment issues and conducted foreign policy research.
 He holds a Bachelor of Arts in Political Science from the University of Georgia and a Master of Arts in International Affairs from American University.